arildjensen/cis-puppet/README.md

-puppetlabs-cis-linux
+cis-puppet
 ====================

-Center for Internet Security Linux Benchmark implementation for PuppetLabs
+Center for Internet Security Linux Benchmark implementation for Puppet.